Sugi004/Gmail-Clone/README.md

 Initially I have created 2 accounts testaccount@gmail.com and testaccount2@gmail.com and made a email communication between them.

+The Front end is created with React + Vite.

 Features

 User account creation Send and receive emails locally Local SMTP server for email communication Star the mails Open/View the received & sent mails Prerequisites Before you begin, ensure you have met the following requirements: